MayoCalc / Blog / Finance

 Step 4: Define What Counts as an Emergency

-The biggest threat to an emergency fund is not failing to build it.
-It is using it for things that are not emergencies.
-Being clear about what qualifies protects the fund from gradual erosion.
+The biggest threat to your emergency fund isn't failing to build it.
+It's slowly bleeding it dry on things that aren't emergencies.

-A helpful test: if you can see it coming more than a month in advance, it is not an emergency.
-It is an expense you should be budgeting for.
-The Zero-Based Budget tool can help you set up separate savings categories for predictable irregular expenses so they do not raid your emergency fund.
+Here's a simple test: if you could have seen it coming more than a month ago, it's not an emergency.
+It's a budgeting failure.
+The Zero-Based Budget tool helps you set up separate buckets for these predictable irregular expenses so they stop raiding your emergency fund.

 Step 5: Rebuild After Using It